Eschenbach, St. Gallen: Demographics

 In the 2007 federal election the most popular party was the SVP which received 42.9% of the vote.
 The next three most popular parties were the CVP (26%), the FDP (9.5%) and the SP (9%).

-In Eschenbach about 67.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Eschenbach about 67.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Eschenbach, As of 2000, the highest education level completed by 1,131 people (22.3% of the population) was Primary, while 1,750 (34.4%) have completed Secondary, 451 (8.9%) have attended a Tertiary school, and 231 (4.5%) are not in school.
 The remainder did not answer this question.

 Historic Population

 The historical population is given in the following chart:

 Heritage sites of national significance

 The Kusterhaus (also the Landrichter (regional judge)) at Dorfstrasse 13 in Eschenbach and the Fründsberg, a no longer visible castle ruin, in Goldingen are listed as Swiss heritage sites of national significance.